Image of St. John's Fountain from overhead view.

 CL and Rachel Werner Center for Health Sciences Education

-The cutting-edge facility and new home to the School of Medicine is set to open in 2023 on Creighton’s Omaha campus.
-The facility will serve as a beacon of our commitment to the health sciences and the interprofessional model we use to teach them.
+The cutting-edge facility and new home to the School of Medicine opened in the fall of 2023.
+It serves as a beacon of our commitment to the health sciences and the interprofessional model we use to teach them.

 24th Street Corridor Beautification